 Brawl Stars (iOS & Android)

-You can join clubs with your friends, or play against random opponents (the chat function is disabled for those registered as under 18’s or can be muted).
-Tweens love that there are plenty of things to unlock include new skins, weapons and new brawlers.
+You can join clubs with your friends or play against random opponents (the chat function is disabled for those registered as under 18’s or can be muted).
+Tweens love that there are plenty of things to unlock, including new skins, weapons and new brawlers.
 Tokens are accumulated by both time and winning trophies, along with completing daily and seasonal quests.

-Action packed fun with great graphics (no gory violence); a simple concept but lots of things to explore and achievements to reach.
-Supercell keeps it fun and engaging for tween group with new characters and skins being frequently released.
+Action-packed fun with great graphics (no gory violence); a simple concept but lots of things to explore and achievements to reach.
+Supercell keeps it fun and engaging for the tween group, frequently releasing new characters and skins.

 Apple rates this game age 9+, Google Play rates it age 10+